Language Translation

 Discounted hunting and fishing licenses for disabled veterans

-Steps to get your first DAV license:
+To get your first DAV license

+Fill out your application form.
 Applications are available from your County Veteran Service Officer or online.
+Include your USDVA File number.

-1. Once you receive your certified application, you may use it to purchase your first DAV license either in the mail through the DNR customer service center or by taking the attached application certified by the Indiana Dept. of Veteran’s Affairs to a DNR property.
-You can send in a check or money order payable to IDNR when you submit the application and your license will be mailed to you upon the certification by the Dept. of Veteran’s Affairs and payment for the license.
+Once you receive your certified application, you may use it to purchase your first DAV license either in the mail through the DNR customer service center or by taking the attached application certified by the Indiana Dept. of Veteran’s Affairs to a DNR property.
+You can send in a check or money order payable to IDNR when you submit the application, and your license will be mailed to you upon the certification by the Dept. of Veteran’s Affairs and payment for the license.

-2. Within two weeks, your signed and sealed certified application will be returned to you.
+Within two weeks, your signed and sealed certified application will be returned to you.
 You will need to retain this letter for your future use.

 • Who is eligible for the DAV license?